 This unit supports you to critically examine advanced management accounting practices and how they may constrain or enable processes of creating, managing and measuring stakeholder value.
-You will analyse the design and use of management control systems and apply management control frameworks in case studies involving for-profit and/or not-for-profit organisations.
+You will make use of advanced accounting techniques to assess and control business projects and strategies.

 |Student Contribution Band||SCA Band 4|